 I thought you could access 20 sessions a year?

 Sadly, this is a thing of the past.
-During COVID, the Morisson government increased rebates to 20 sessions per year to support those struggling with their mental health.
+During COVID, the Morrison government increased rebates to 20 sessions per year to support those struggling with their mental health.
 This was reviewed by the Albanese government in late 2022 and returned to the original system in January 2023.

 We continue to hope that this will be reviewed and corrected in line with the mental health demands within the community and will keep you updated should this change.